 Final Thoughts

 Markets continued to trend upward in June, supported by strong commodity performance and easing inflation pressures, but not everything is running smoothly.
 Growth is losing steam, the job market is starting to show more softness, and global uncertainties (trade tensions and regional war in the Middle East) are making the outlook highly uncertain.
 The good news?
 Inflation is under control, at least for now, giving central banks more room to support growth if needed.
 This might be a good time to take a fresh look at your portfolio and stress-test it.
-As we enter the second half of 2025, staying flexible and focusing on quality, income, and resilience can make all the difference.
+As we head into the second half of 2025, staying flexible and focusing on quality, income, and resilience could make all the difference.